Skip to content

 asm("mret");

 Code running in the machine mode always accesses the memory with physical addresses.
-If earth->translation == PAGE_TABLE, the CPU will switch to user mode after mret and run the code of the first process, GPID_PROCESS.
-Since we have enabled Sv32 in the satp CSR and page table translation certainly takes effects in user mode, page table translation starts to take effect right after this mret.
-In general, all processes should run in user mode with page table translation taking effect, and the kernel should always run in machine mode using physical addresses.
+If earth->translation == PAGE_TABLE, the CPU will switch to user mode (U_MODE) after mret, and run the code of the first process.
+Since we have enabled Sv32 in satp, and page table translation certainly takes effects in user mode, page table translation starts to take effect right after this mret.
+All processes run in user mode with page table translation taking effect, and the kernel runs in machine mode accessing physical addresses directly.

 TIP